Applications are now closed.

 - To support children in developing skills that will enable them to participate effectively in organised sport.

-- Following extensive consultation with the community, Sport Bay of Plenty has established two contestable funds for the distribution of the Regional Partnership Fund; the Major Project Fund, and a smaller project fund called the KickStart Fund.
+- Following extensive consultation with the community, Sport Bay of Plenty has established three contestable funds for the distribution of the Regional Partnership Fund: Major Projects Fund, Special Projects - Skilled Deliverers Fund, and a smaller project fund called the KickStart Fund.

 Sport Bay of Plenty coordinate an annual contestable funding round for sporting and community organisations and schools to apply for investment through the KiwiSport Regional Partnership Fund.